1979 Stanley Cup playoffs

 The 1979 Stanley Cup playoffs, the playoff tournament of the National Hockey League, (NHL) began on April 10, after the conclusion of the 1978–79 NHL season.
-The playoffs concluded on May 21, with the three-time defending champion Montreal Canadiens defeating the New York Rangers 4–1 to win the final series four games to one for the Stanley Cup.
-Three Original Six teams made the semifinals, which would not happen again until the 2014 Conference Finals.
+The playoffs concluded on May 21, with the three-time defending champion Montreal Canadiens defeating the New York Rangers 4–1 to win the final series four games to one, for their fourth consecutive Stanley Cup championship.
+Three Original Six teams made the semifinals, which would not happen again until the 2014 Conference finals.

 Playoff seeds

-The twelve teams that qualified for the playoffs are ranked 1–12 based on regular season points.

-Note: Only teams that qualified for the playoffs are listed here.
+The top two teams in each division made the playoffs, along with the four next-best regular-season records from teams in the entire league finishing third or lower.
+All 12 clubs then were seeded 1–12 based on regular season points, regardless of conference or division, as follows: